salmon6934/waterrr/docs/features/PUSH_NOTIFICATIONS.md

 ## Edge Functions

 All edge functions use the FCM HTTP v1 API with OAuth2 service account authentication.
-They are invoked directly from the client via `supabase.functions.invoke()` (no database webhooks).
+They are invoked directly from the client via `supabase.functions.invoke()` (fire-and-forget, no database webhooks).

 ### `send-push-notification`